bpna/finalproj/README.md

 ```
     pip3 install virtualenv
-    . venv/bin/activate or source venv/bin/activate
+    source venv/bin/activate
     pip3 install -r requirements.txt
     flask run
 ```

+Then visit http://127.0.0.1:5000 in your Web browser.

-The first and second steps are necessary to create the virtual environment which contains the necessary python packages, which are listed in `requirements.txt`.
+The first and second commands are necessary to create the virtual environment which contains the necessary python packages, which are listed in `requirements.txt`.
 *THIS STEP IS IMPORTANT* because it prevents conflicts with other versions of the same packages required by different applications system-wide, and maintains application stability when these packages are upgraded system-wide.
 To exit the virtual environment, use `deactivate`.

+To run the application in development mode, allowing stack trace output inside your Web browser, add `FLASK_ENV=development` to `.flaskenv`.

 ## Description

 JournalPro is a journaling and publishing application for avid writers.
 On login, users are presented with an entry prompt that allows them to quickly and easily make entries separated by the click of a button.
 Entries are private by default.
 Project work focused entirely on front-end development, as ease of use is critical for eventual adoption of such a tool.

-Future front-end work will enable easy sharing of content within the application, allowing followers like the traditional social media model, and outside the application by presenting a REST interface.
+Future front-end work will enable easy sharing of content within the application by allowing followers like the traditional social media model, and outside the application by presenting a REST interface.

 To support the goal of total privacy, future back-end work will support a distributed network model using a DHT.